Advent Financial Calendar Box Day 6

 Around the Financial Blogosphere This Week

-This week there were some very interesting posts, here are but a few:
+This week there were some fascinating posts, here are but a few:

-- The Canadian Capitalist updated us on the Sleepy Mini-Portfolio, which I am actually using in one of my investment vehicles, very useful for lazy investors like me.
+- The Canadian Capitalist updated us on the Sleepy Mini-Portfolio, which I am using in one of my investment vehicles.
+Very useful for lazy investors like me.

 - Michael James seems to have lost his interest in graphs and has come over to the Dark Side of financial blogging (the Jerry Seinfeld viewpoint), where he asks, Is Half Price Meat Safe ?